CoderForGood/the-registry-of-intent/.github/ISSUE_TEMPLATE/interested.md

 ---
-name: Team Contributor Interest: Joining
+name: Team Contributor Interest - Joining
 about: Let us know you're interested in working as part of a team.
 title: "[INTEREST] "
 labels: interest
 assignees: 'duaneking'

 ---

 **Describe your current skills**